 In both cases, keep in mind that some of that future growth will be capitalized in the value of Bitcoin, just as future inflation is built into today’s pesos and baht.
 This means Bitcoin could overshoot that $5.3 million but, again, it would be finite and would be based on global time preference.
 Which at the moment is unknown thanks to global interest rate manipulation, but historically ran around 5%.

-In sum, a world running on a Bitcoin Standard is not about sci-fi infinites, in fact it would be totally familiar to us today, yet better in many important ways.
+In sum, a world running on a Bitcoin Standard would be totally familiar to us today, yet better in important ways.
 It might be a world where creation pays light years better than conflict, where you can enjoy the fruits of your hard work without schemers siphoning your life savings while you sleep.
 A world where the next generation is excited by inventing things and solving long-standing challenges, rather than fighting one another in some Hobbesian cosplay that keeps us running to stay in place.

 Thanks for reading, and subscribe for weekly updates.
 See you next time!